zMag33z/week-9-READme_Generator/README.md

 [![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)](https://www.javascript.com)<br>
 # **README.md Generator using Node.js with *inquirer***

 ### Welcome to my markdown file generator.
 Where one can quickly and easily create a README file by using the command line.
 This application interface, dependant upon user input, will create ***Professional*** README documentation.
-In turn, it allows a developer more time to working on a project.<br><br>
+In turn, it allows a developer more time to working on a project.
+All sections available are being showcased in this *Current* README.<br><br>

 ### **Table of contents:**